Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-requests.md

 For accounting reasons, this function also reduces the magnitude of the slashing operatorSet in the future and pending deallocations from the operatorSet in order maintain pending nominal stake guarantees in future forecasts.
 Overall, the total magnitude for the (operator, strategy) before the request is greater than the total magnitude after.

 Emits a `OperatorSlashed` event.
-Emits a `MagnitudeUpdated` or/and `NonSlashableMagnitudeUpdated` to convey the decremented magnitudes.

 Reverts if:

 1. `bipsToSlash == 0 || bipsToSlash > 10000`
-2. `msg.sender` is not the AVS for the given operatorSet
 2. `operator` is not registered or within 17.5 days of deregistering from an operatorSet

 ### getMinimumSlashableSharesBefore